Modification of relativistic beam fields under the influence of external conducting and ferromagnetic flat boundaries: Self-fields of a charged cylinder with an elliptical cross section

-This equation describes the transverse component of the electric field produced by a rapidly moving circular bunch.
-For $\gamma \gg 1$ the correction factors $C_1$ and $C_2$ can be neglected.
-In that case at the bunch surface, $r = a$, (\ref{s1-14}) exactly match the equation for internal field \cite{Ferrario:2003}.
-Therefore, the condition $r\gg a$ used to derive (14) can be weakened and (\ref{s1-14}) is valid in the region $r \ge a$.

-The field of a relativistic bunch described by (\ref{s1-14}), has different behavior at distances far apart from the bunch and for $r < L\gamma/2$.
-Figure~1a shows the radial field profile as follows from (\ref{s1-14}).
-Parameters of the bunch are corresponding to the nominal scenario of the LHC proton beam \cite{PDBook}.
+The field of a relativistic bunch described by Eq. (\ref{s1-14}) has different behavior at distances far away from the bunch and for $r < L\gamma/2$.
+Figure~1(a) shows the radial field profile as follows from (\ref{s1-14}).
+The parameters of the bunch correspond to the nominal scenario of the LHC proton beam \cite{PDBook}.
 At very large distances, $r \gg L\gamma/2$, (\ref{s1-14}) reduces to the Coulomb form (\ref{I-4}) with $q$ replaced by $qN_b/n_b$.
-Calculations show that for a proton bunch at 7 TeV the Coulomb law is restored only at the distance of several kilometers from the bunch.
-On the other hand, for $r \ll L\gamma/2$, (\ref{s1-14}) simplifies to the form independent of $z$-coordinate, which coincide with the external field (\ref{I-1}) of a continuous beam with $\lambda=N_b/n_b L$.
+Calculations show that for a proton bunch at 7 TeV the Coulomb law is restored only at a distance of several kilometers from the bunch.
+On the other hand, for $r \ll L\gamma/2$, Eq. (\ref{s1-14}) simplifies to a form independent of the $z$-coordinate, which coincides with the external field Eq. (\ref{I-1}) of a continuous beam with $\lambda=N_b/n_b L$.